Geeksltd/MSharp.Docs/how-to/menus/menuItemHierarchy.md

 ```
 `SubItemBehaviour` method is used to set how showing subitems in the menu handled.
 It takes an argument of enum type `MenuSubItemBehaviour` which take the following values:

-- `ClickDropDown` – Subitems are shown when the parent item is clicked.
+- `ClickDropDown`:  Subitems are shown when the parent item is clicked.

-- `HoverDropDown` – Subitems are shown when the mouse is pointed to the parent item.
+- `HoverDropDown`: Subitems are shown when the mouse is pointed to the parent item.

-- `ExpandCollapse` – Clicking the parent item causes the subitems to expand and being shown.
+- `ExpandCollapse`: Clicking the parent item causes the subitems to expand and being shown.
 Another click to the same item or other parent items collapses the hierarchy.

-- `Accordion` – subitems are shown in a vertically stacked list that can be clicked to reveal or hide like an accordion.
+- `Accordion`: subitems are shown in a vertically stacked list that can be clicked to reveal or hide like an accordion.

+Note:

+> The solution presented here for hierarchical menu items applies only to static menu items.
+If you have dynamic menu items with an unknown level of nesting, you should use another solution like rendering the menu using Treeview.
+We have plans to support these scenarios in M# in the future.